fzhangcode/rvd/results/2014-03-13_gemline_and_somatic_test_correction/Notebook.md

 Purpose
 ------------
 Corrected Germline and Somatic mutation detection method echos to the result section in the paper.
+We used posterior median MAF for germline detection and posterior distribution for somatic mutation detection

 Conclusions
 -----------------